-Now that you know what a personal net worth statement is and why you should have one, let’s roll up our sleeves and get started on creating one!
-Here are the key steps to follow:
+Now that you know what a personal net worth statement is, why you should have one, and what it should include, let’s roll up our sleeves and actually build one from scratch.

 1. Create a Master Account List

-A net worth statement is about gaining visibility into what you own and owe, so the first step is to take inventory, starting with financial accounts.
+A net worth statement is all about gaining visibility into what you own and what you owe, so the first step is to take inventory — starting with financial accounts.

-2. List Your Assets
+2. Add Up Your Assets